wesamjabali/car/README.md

 2. Car should avoid obstacles on the way there
 3. Car should determine circular path in a room and set waypoint without reversing
 4. Car should run away when chased
-5. Car should be styled in one of two ways:
-   1. Drift
-   2. Off-road
-      1. If off-road, implement self-balancing with weight sliders and accelerometer

 ## Materials: